bytespireio/streamlana/README.md

 '*Business Intelligence as Configuration*' 🚀

-Think of Streamlit in Grafana style!
+Think of Streamlit in Grafana style...